drvinceknight/two_thirds_of_the_average_game/README.md

 > "In game theory, Guess 2/3 of the average is a game where several people guess what 2/3 of the average of their guesses will be, and where the numbers are restricted to the real numbers between 0 and 100, inclusive.
 The winner is the one closest to the 2/3 average."

+I run this game during outreach events but have also recently put up an online version of the game: [http://twothirdsoftheaveragegame.appspot.com/](http://twothirdsoftheaveragegame.appspot.com/).

+This was done using [google app engine](https://developers.google.com/appengine/).
+All the code for that website and code used to analysis the results can be found in the `webapp` and `Data_from_webapp` directories.

+# As an outreach event

 I run this game once without any instruction.
 I just explain the rules and let them fill in the form in front of them (contained in this repo).

 I then bring up slides discussing how iterated elimination of weakly dominated strategies leaves the "rational" strategy to be that everyone guesses 0.